suddin0/darkly/member.md

 |4|Member_images|list_images|
 |5|Member_survey|vote_dbs|

-## Get more information from a table
+## Get more information from the tables and databases

 Let's try to grab one of this tables and see if we can see how many columns there are like we did with the current database (`1 AND 1=0 UNION SELECT null, null --`)